-2014 GRANTS OF PLAN-BASED AWARDS
+2015 GRANTS OF PLAN-BASED AWARDS

-The table below sets forth each non-equity incentive plan award and equity award granted to Equinix's named executive officers during fiscal year 2014.
+The table below sets forth each non-equity incentive plan award and equity award granted to Equinix's named executive officers during fiscal year 2015.

-Our 2014 annual incentive plan provided for target bonuses if Equinix achieved the revenue and adjusted EBITDA goals in its 2014 operating plan.
-Under the 2014 annual incentive plan, the revenue goal was weighted at 50% and the adjusted EBITDA goals was weighted at 50%.
-For every 1% below operating plan for revenue, the revenue portion of the incentive plan pool was subject to reduction by 20% and for every 1% below operating plan for adjusted EBITDA, the adjusted EBITDA portion of the incentive plan pool was subject to reduction by 20%, such that no bonuses were payable if revenue and adjusted EBITDA were each 95% or less than the operating plan target.
-Actual amounts earned and paid for fiscal 2014 performance are set forth in the Summary Compensation Table above.
+Our 2015 annual incentive plan provided for target bonuses if Equinix achieved the revenue and AFFO goals in its 2015 operating plan.
+Under the 2015 annual incentive plan, the revenue goal was weighted at 50% and the AFFO goal was weighted at 50%.
+For every 1% below operating plan for revenue, the revenue portion of the incentive plan pool was subject to reduction by 20%, and for every 1% below operating plan for AFFO, the AFFO portion of the incentive plan pool was subject to reduction by 20%, such that no bonuses were payable if revenue and AFFO were each 95% or less than the operating plan target.
+Actual amounts earned and paid for fiscal 2015 performance are set forth in the Summary Compensation Table above.